AishwaryaKPemmaiah/Ecommerce-ETL-Pipeline/README.md

 ✔ Cloud & Docker Integration: Enables easy deployment and scalability.

-🚀 This pipeline empowers ecommerce businesses to efficiently manage, analyze, and optimize their data!
+🚀 This pipeline empowers ecommerce businesses to efficiently manage, analyze, and optimize their data